-They might not seem like much from the outside, but they’re actually very complex machines with intricate components designed to make sure the appliance operates in the best possible way.
-And while sophistication is always welcome, sometimes it can contribute to the appearance of unwanted problems.
+While air fryers might not seem like much from the outside, they’re actually complex machines with intricate components.
+And while sophistication is always welcome, sometimes it can contribute to the appearance of unwanted problems!

 Whatever the case, you need solutions to get back to preparing delicious meals in it.
-The best way to go about this is to analyze every possibility individually and in the right order.
+The best way to go about this is to check each possible issue, and in the right order.

-Below, I’ve prepared a list of the most common causes behind this occurrence and the solutions you can implement to address them quickly and in the easiest possible way.
+Below, I’ve prepared a list of the most common causes behind an air fryer that’s stopping working – and the ways you can quickly fix them.
 Rest assured that, by the end of it, your air fryer will be as good as new.

 Are you ready?
 Let’s get to work!